351st Air Refueling Squadron: "Bloody Hundredth"

 Starting with the Regensburg mission of August 1943, the squadrons of the 100th Bombardment Group began suffering losses among the highest in VIII Bomber Command.
 On 8 October, it lost seven aircraft on a raid on Bremen, including its lead and deputy lead aircraft.
 Only two days later, it lost twelve aircraft on an attack on Münster, again including the lead aircraft.
 The only group plane returning from that mission had lost two engines and had two wounded on board.
 (Note: This plane, named Rosie's Riveter was lost in the spring of 1945, but its crew was able to bail out in Russian held territory.)
 Its highest one day loss occurred on the 6 March 1944 attack on Berlin, when 15 bombers failed to return.
 On 11 September 1944, the Luftwaffe put up its heaviest opposition in months, destroying 11 of the group's bombers.
 On 31 December 1944, half the 1st Bombardment Division's losses consisted of a dozen 100th bombers.
 With a group authorization of 40 B-17s, it lost 177 planes to enemy action.
 It became a legend for these losses and was referred to as the "Bloody Hundredth."

 Air Force reserve

-The squadron was again activated in the reserve at Orlando Army Air Base, Florida on 17 July 1947 and assigned to the 100th Group, which was located at Miami Army Air Field, Florida.
+The squadron was activated in the reserve at Orlando Army Air Base, Florida on 17 July 1947 and assigned to the 100th Group, which was located at Miami Army Air Field, Florida.
 At Orlando, its training was supervised by Air Defense Command (ADC).
-It does not appear the squadron was fully staffed and was not equipped with operational aircraft.
+As the post war Air Force took shape, the National Guard was considered the first line of reserve.
+Reserve units like the 351st got what was left over after National Guard units received facilities, equipment and aircraft.
+Aircraft were allotted to reserve units as a means of maintaining flying proficiency, not combat readiness.
+Aircraft assigned to the reserves were overwhelmingly trainers, and no heavy bombers were ever assigned.
+The allotment of units to the reserves was made only for planning purposes and mobilization plans called for personnel assigned to the 351st to be called to active duty during mobilization as individuals, not as a unit.

 In 1948, Continental Air Command assumed responsibility for managing reserve and Air National Guard units from ADC.
 President Truman's reduced 1949 defense budget required reductions in the number of Air Force units.
+In May 1949, the Air Force reorganized its operational reserve forces into 25 wings located at 23 reserve training centers, a reduction of 18 training centers.
 As a result, the 351st was inactivated as manned flying operations at Orlando Air Force Base ceased.